-- t) The Transportation Network will include a variety of mobility options to promote movement through the Secondary Plan Area and encourage access to walking, cycling and public transit use and enhance connectivity and circulation. - u) Together with a fine-grained street network and transit system, the walking and cycling network will form the underlying structure for the future development of the Secondary Plan Area.
-The Transportation Network will create connections between Precincts, to neighbouring communities, to the City, Region, and Greater Toronto Area, as identified in Map XX-9 Street Network, Map XX-11- Pedestrian and Cycling Network and Map XX-12 Transit and Travel Demand Management. - v) Map XX-9 Street Network, Map XX-11- Pedestrian and Cycling Network, and Map XX-12 Transit and Travel Demand Management establish the existing and planned transportation network that will support a mix of land uses and densities.
+- 3.6.23 The Transportation Network will include a variety of mobility options to promote movement through the Secondary Plan Area and beyond, and encourage access to walking, cycling and public transit use and enhance connectivity and circulation. - 3.6.24 The Heritage Heights Secondary Plan respects the Regional importance of goods movement.
+The Transportation Network will provide opportunities for through traffic and Goods Movement Corridors, but will prioritize quality of life for those who live, work, learn and play within the community by creating walkable, safe, and complete streets, with reduced design speeds and limited rights of way. - 3.6.25 Together with a fine-grained street network and transit system, the walking and cycling network will form the underlying structure for the future development of the Secondary Plan Area.
+The Transportation Network will create connections between Precincts, to neighbouring communities, to the City, Region, and Greater Toronto Area, as identified in Map 52-9 Street Network, Map 52-11-Pedestrian and Cycling Network and Map 52-12 Conceptual Transit Services. - 3.6.26 Map 52-9 Street Network, Map 52-11- Pedestrian and Cycling Network, and Map 52-12 Conceptual Transit Services establish the existing and planned transportation network that will support a mix of land uses and densities, and describe the conceptual location for transit facilities.
 The street network will be further refined during the Precinct Planning stage.

-3.7 Precinct Planning
+Precinct Planning

-3.7.1 Precinct Plans will outline development principles and guidelines for each Precinct in more detail and will direct how lands can be developed to meet the broader policies of this Secondary Plan.
+3.7 Precinct Plans will outline development principles and guidelines for each Precinct in more detail and will direct how lands can be developed to meet the broader policies of this Secondary Plan.
 Precinct Plan implementation policies are found in Section 13 of this Plan.

-3.7.2 Precinct Plans will:
+3.8 Precinct Plans will:

-- a) Establish the location, scale and character of streets, buildings, parks and public spaces in a geographic area. - b) Identify infrastructure requirements to support development. - c) Identify community services and facilities priorities for that precinct, affordable housing strategies, and housing/density targets in the Precinct. - d) Develop implementation strategies for community services and facilities and affordable housing priorities and infrastructure requirements to support growth in the Precinct. - e) Set direction for establishing Urban Design Guidelines for the Precinct. - 3.7.3 The six (6) Precincts will be connected by a network of Natural Areas, and Parks and Open Spaces identified on Map 'XX-4' Public Realm and Conceptual Park Plan and Map XX-5 Natural Heritage Areas, including existing and new streets, trails, natural areas, parks and open spaces, and will define the physical structure of this Secondary Plan. - 3.7.4 An expansion of the public street network as identified on Map 'XX-9' Street Network and as further described in Section 10 of this Plan, will divide large blocks into development parcels and be designed to include public spaces and create links to the cycling, walking, transit system and existing vehicular network.
+a) Establish the location, scale and character of streets, buildings, parks and public spaces in a geographic area.

+- b) Identify infrastructure requirements to support development. - c) Identify community services and facilities priorities for that precinct, affordable housing strategies, and housing/density targets in the Precinct. - d) Develop implementation strategies for community services and facilities and affordable housing priorities and infrastructure requirements to support growth in the Precinct. - e) Set direction for establishing Urban Design Guidelines for the Precinct. - 3.9 The seven (7) Precincts will be connected by a network of Natural Areas, and Parks and Open Spaces identified on Map 52-4a Public Realm and Conceptual Parks and Open Spaces and Map 52-5 Natural Heritage System and Open Spaces, including existing and new streets, trails, natural areas, parks and open spaces, and will define the physical structure of this Secondary Plan. - 3.10 An expansion of the public street network as identified on Map 52-9 Street Network and as further described in Section 10 of this Plan, will divide large blocks into development parcels and be designed to include public spaces and create links to the cycling, walking, transit system and existing vehicular network.